qfgg/EngMaterial/README.md

 # EngMaterial
-News reports, from a variety of media outlets, such as BBC, CNN, NBC
+News reports from a variety of media outlets, such as BBC, CNN, NBC